processing/p5.sound.js-ARCHIVE/contributor_docs/unit_testing.md

 ### Continuous Integration Testing

 When you open a pull request in the p5.js repo, it will automatically [run the tests](https://github.com/processing/p5.js/actions).
 This helps us double check that the tests pass for each pull request, with no extra work from individual contributors.
-It also automatically uploads the coverage reports to [Codecov](https://codecov.io/github/processing/p5.js).

 ## Adding Unit Tests